Jill Dando: Murder

-Richard Hughes, her next-door neighbour, heard a scream from Dando ("I thought it was someone surprising somebody") but heard no gunshot.
+Richard Hughes, Dando's next-door neighbour, heard her scream ("I thought it was someone surprising somebody") but heard no gunshot.
 Hughes looked out of his front window and, while not realising what had happened, made the only certain sighting of the killer — a six-foot-tall (183 cm) white man aged around 40, walking away from Dando's house.

 Forensic firearm examination indicated that Dando had been shot by a bullet from a 9mm Short calibre semi-automatic pistol, with the gun pressed against her head at the moment of the shot.
 The cartridge appeared to have been subject to workshop modification, possibly to reduce its propellent charge and thus allow it to function as subsonic ammunition.
 Police ballistics checks also determined that the bullet had been fired from a smooth bore barrel without any rifling, which indicated the murder weapon was almost certainly a blank firing pistol that had been illegally modified to fire live ammunition.

 Investigation

-After the murder, there was intense media coverage.
+After Dando's murder, there was intense media coverage.
 An investigation by the Metropolitan Police, named Operation Oxborough, proved fruitless for over a year.
-Dando's status as a well-known public figure had brought her into contact with thousands of people, and she was known to millions.
-There was huge speculation regarding the motive for her murder.
+Her status as a well-known public figure had brought her into contact with thousands of people, and she was known to millions.
+There was huge speculation regarding the motive for the murder.

-Investigating authorities quickly ruled out the work of a professional assassin due to the many amateurish aspects of the crime, such as the use of a converted blank firing pistol as the murder weapon and the fact Dando was shot in public on her doorstep rather than after first being forced inside her house where her body would not be discovered for a much longer time period.
+Investigating authorities quickly ruled out the work of a professional assassin due to the many amateurish aspects of the crime, such as the use of a converted blank firing pistol as the murder weapon and the fact Dando was shot on her doorstep rather than after first being forced inside her house where her body would not be discovered for a much longer time period.
 Forensic psychologists working on the case predicted that the perpetrator would instead be a loner with a severe personality disorder.

 Within six months, the Murder Investigation Team had spoken to more than 2,500 people and taken more than 1,000 statements.
-With little progress after a year, the police concentrated their attention on Barry George, who lived about 500 yards from Dando's house on Crookham Road.
-He had a history of stalking women, sexual offences and other antisocial and attention seeking behaviour.
+With little progress after a year, police concentrated their attention on Barry George, who lived about 500 yards from Dando's house on Crookham Road.
+George had a history of stalking women, sexual offences and other antisocial and attention seeking behaviour.
 George was put under surveillance, arrested on 25 May 2000 and charged with Dando's murder on 28 May.
-A search of his bedsit had uncovered over 4,000 photographs of hundreds of women covertly taken in public by George, along with other photos of well known female TV personalities such as Caron Keating, Anthea Turner, Fiona Foster and Emma Freud, in addition to newspaper article cuttings regarding Dando’s life and media career.
+A search of George's bedsit had uncovered over 4,000 photographs of hundreds of women covertly taken in public, along with other photos of other female television personalities such as Caron Keating, Anthea Turner, Fiona Foster and Emma Freud, in addition to newspaper article cuttings regarding Dando’s life and media career.
 Police also discovered a photo of George wearing a military gas mask while posing with a modified Bruni blank-firing handgun.
-When shown this image during interrogation, George admitted it was him in the photo and that he had purchased the weapon via mail order, however George denied that it had been converted to fire live ammunition.
+When shown this image during interrogation, George admitted it was him in the photo and that he had purchased the weapon via mail order, but denied that it had been converted to fire live ammunition.